Still Got Questions?

 How long will we have?

-We've recently introduced hourly rates so you're welcome to book the time you need.
+Venues for ceremonies and gatherings are charged at an hourly rate, so you're welcome to book the time you need.
 Most of our couples book for 2 hours.
-This covers set up and set down needs as well as the ceremony itself.
+This covers set up and pack down needs, as well as the ceremony itself.